 The utility factors shown in Figure A1-4 would enable an overall emission factor to be derived for a PHEV using the emission factors available for a conventional hybrid petrol car (e.g. where the utility factor is 0.1, the emission factors would be 0.9 × the factor for a HEV).

 For real-world driving, Joint Research Centre (JRC) research (JRC, 2015) found that the utility factors in Figure A1-4 probably over-estimate the percentage of electrically powered vehicle-kilometres and that actual utility factors varied for PHEVs used in different European cities.
-Consequently, the utility factors shown in Figure A1-4 should be viewed as somewhat optimistic default values.
+Consequently, the utility factors shown in Figure A1-4 should be viewed as somewhat optimistic default values, MSs can apply alternative utility factors that better represent how PHEVs are driven in the MS, should this information be available.

-COPERT contains emission factors for hybrid passenger cars.
-A similar pro rata reduction relative to the non-hybrid internal combustion engine counterparts can be applied to low-carbon vehicles to obtain emission factors for hybrid vans.
-For buses, extensive research by Transport for London on its hybrid buses, which comprised 35 % of its fleet in 2018, indicates the scaling factors as given in Table A1-4.
+COPERT contains emission factors for PHEV passenger cars.
+A similar pro rata reduction relative to the non-hybrid internal combustion engine counterparts can be applied to low-carbon vehicles to obtain emission factors for PHEV vans.
+COPERT also contains emission factors for Euro VI and VIII hybrid buses and CNG fuelled buses and trucks.

-For methane spark ignition (single fuel) buses and trucks, a number of studies have indicated that, for example, for Euro IV vehicles, methane vehicles have markedly lower PM and NOX emissions than their diesel counterparts.
-However, recent studies comparing their emissions with Euro VI diesel vehicles equipped with SCR plus a diesel particulate filter indicate that the difference is generally reducing ().

-Scaling factors for methane spark ignition buses and trucks, relative to their diesel counterparts, are included in Table A1-4.

-Table A1-4 Scaling factors for buses and trucks, relative to their diesel counterparts